MicrosoftDocs/sysinternals/sysinternals/index.md

 ### What's New (February 16, 2022)

 - [ZoomIt v5.10](~/downloads/zoomit.md)
-This update to Zoomit, a screen magnification and annotation too, now supports pen and touch drawing.
+This update to ZoomIt, a screen magnification and annotation too, now supports pen and touch drawing.

 ### What's New (January 27, 2022)